Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Acknowledgments

 \section{Acknowledgments}

 This work was supported in part by NSF CAREER award \#2047981, and by Health Resources and Services Administration contract 234-2005-370011C.
 The content is the responsibility of the author alone and does not necessarily reflect the views or policies of the National Science Foundation or the Department of Health and Human Services, nor does mention of trade names, commercial products, or organizations imply endorsement by the U.S.~Government.
-Many thanks to Shu Hu for pointing out some typos in an earlier draft.
+We thank Shu Hu for pointing out some typos in an earlier draft, and we thank the anonymous reviewers for very helpful feedback.